Pier Giorgio Frassati: Beatification

-The current postulator for this cause is the Jesuit priest Pascual Cebollada Silvestre.

 Posthumous recognition

 Frassati is the eponym and patron of the Frassati Catholic Academy in Wauconda which is a middle school founded in the Archdiocese of Chicago in 2010 and also the Frassati Catholic High School which opened in August 2013 in Houston.
 Blessed Pier Giorgio Frassati Catholic School was opened as part of the Toronto Catholic District School Board on 3 September 2013 in the Scarborough area of Toronto in Canada.

 Pier Giorgio Frassati is the patron of Bishop McGuinness High School in Oklahoma, and the school awards the "Blessed Pier Giorgio Frassati Award" to its students who have performed a high level of service to others.

 Frassati Australia - based in Brisbane - venerates Pier Giorgio Frassati as their patron and as a role model for adolescent men.
 Frassati Australia engages them in the Catholic faith and encourages them to encounter Christ through living an authentic Catholic life in brotherhood and through charitable outreach.
-At the present time there are at least three Frassati Houses in Brisbane and around twelve men in these houses.
+At the present time, there are at least three Frassati Houses in Brisbane and around twelve men in these houses.

-Christendom College in Front Royal Virginia, a catholic liberal arts college, has hosted the Frassati Invitational rugby tournament annually, since 2016.
+Christendom College in Front Royal, Virginia, a Roman Catholic liberal arts college, has hosted the Frassati Invitational rugby tournament annually, since 2016.

-Sacred Heart University in Fairfield, Connecticut, has a residence hall named after him, called Pier Giorgio Frassati Hall.
+On 22 March 2019, Auburn University's Catholic Ministry dedicated Blessed Pier Giorgio Frassati Chapel in Auburn, Alabama with Archbishop Rodi of Mobile, The chapel allows for Auburn's college students the ability to pray there 24 hours a day and hosts Thursday evening mass there during the school year.
+The chapel also holds a relic of Blessed Frassati.

+On 10 December 2021, the Pontifical and Royal University of Santo Tomas inaugurated the Saint Pier Giorgio Frassati Building which now houses the senior high school program of the university.

 Papal recognition

 In 1989 John Paul II visited his tomb and paid honor to him calling him the "Man of the Eight Beatitudes".
-Pope Benedict XVI called upon adolescents in 2010 to follow the example of Frassati to "... discover that it is worth to commit oneself for God ... to respond to His call in the fundamental decisions" throughout one's life.
+Pope Benedict XVI called upon adolescents in 2010 to follow the example of Frassati to "... discover that it is worth committing oneself to God ... to respond to His call in the fundamental decisions" throughout one's life.

 Pope Francis venerated Frassati's remains in November 2015 while visiting Turin.

-World Youth Day
+Relics

-Frassati's remains have been moved from their resting place in Turin twice, for two occasions of World Youth Day, with one being in Sydney in 2008, and the other in Kraków in 2016.
+Frassati's remains have been moved from their resting place in Turin twice for World Youth Day, to Sydney in 2008 and to Kraków in 2016.

+Canonization

+On 27 April 2024, Cardinal Marcello Semeraro, prefect of the Dicastery for the Causes of Saints, announced during the 18th National Assembly of Italian Catholic Action that the canonization of Frassati had been cleared.
+His canonization date was slated for sometime in 2025, a jubilee year.
+On 20 November 2024, it was announced that Frassati would be canonized during the Jubilee of Youth between 28 July to 3 August, with the canonization ceremonies set to occur on Sunday, 3 August.
+Instead, the canonization ceremony took place on 7 September 2025 under Pope Leo XIV, who canonized him along with Carlo Acutis.